FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ### Count-based Units

 A count-based unit is a noun that represents a discrete number of items, events, or services.
 For example, a count-based unit can be used to represent the number of requests, instances, tokens, or connections.
-If the list of allow values does not cover a count-based unit, a provider may introduce a new noun representing a count-based unit.
-All nouns appearing in UsageUnit that are not listed in the allowed values table will be considered count-based units.
+If the list of recommended values does not cover a count-based unit, a provider may introduce a new noun representing a count-based unit.
+All nouns appearing in UsageUnit that are not listed in the recommended values table will be considered count-based units.

-Any new count-based units introduced MUST use a capitalization scheme that is consistent with the capitalization scheme used in the allowed values table.
+Any new count-based units introduced MUST use a capitalization scheme that is consistent with the capitalization scheme used in the recommended values table.
 For example, if a provider introduces a new count-based unit "Thing", the capitalization scheme MUST be "Thing" and not "thing" or "THING".

 ### Composite Units

-If the UsageUnit value is a composite value made from combinations of one or more units, each component MUST also align with the set of allowed values.
+If the UsageUnit value is a composite value made from combinations of one or more units, each component MUST also align with the set of recommended values.

 Instead of "per" or "-" to denote a Composite Unit, slash ("/") must be used as a common convention.
 Count based units like requests, instances, tokens SHOULD be expressed using a value listed in the count dimension.
 For example, if a usage unit is measured as a rate of requests or instances over a period of time, the unit should be listed as "count/day" to signify the number of requests per day.